Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 7. Promotes Alertness

-Cassia oil stimulates the body and mind, helping you be more active and alert.
-Place one drop of oil on a diffuser necklace and enjoy the invigorating aroma throughout the day.
+You can also place one drop of oil on a tissue or diffuser necklace and enjoy the invigorating aroma throughout the day.
 Read more about the benefits of using diffuser necklaces.

 8. Perfect Holiday Oil